 McNaughton & Wills brings you a magic mix of professionals committed to bringing the best training, products and advice to your enterprise or problem.

-Jolie has studied how the mind works after disaster, how we make decisions and are our reactions and behaviours are impacted by stress.
-Jolie advises on recovery from the community level through to recovery leadership.
-Her areas of interest include workforce resilience and wellbeing, psychosocial recovery, leadership and storytelling.
+Jolie has studied how the mind works under prolonged pressure, how we make decisions and how our reactions and behaviours are impacted by stress.
+Jolie’s areas of interest include workforce resilience and wellbeing, psychosocial recovery, behavioural change and leadership.

 Rochelle specialises in looking at the smaller details – her career has involved working as a researcher, policy advisor, editor and writer across a broad range of organisations and subject areas.

-She has a background with the Red Cross, and has worked in disaster recovery programming and community engagement/accountability roles in New Zealand, Kuala Lumpur and the Pacific.
+She has worked in disaster recovery programming and community engagement/accountability roles in New Zealand, Kuala Lumpur and the Pacific.
 This included developing cash grants for earthquake affected people following the 2010/2011 Canterbury earthquakes.

 Juliana brings complex concepts to life through bespoke design and illustration.
 Her creativity and humour infuse her work so that her illustrations can range from profound, to uplifting, to belly-laugh prevoking.